-We give great importance to the protection of your personal data and compliance with data protection laws.
-Below, specific information about which personal data is processed for which purposes and on which legal basis, can be found.
+The protection of your personal data in compliance with data protection laws is extremely important to us.
+Below, you will find specific information about which type of personal data is processed for which purposes and on which legal basis.

 1. Who is responsible for data processing?

-HolidayPirates GmbH, Wallstraße 59, 10179 Berlin, Germany is the data controller.
-The Data Protection Commissioner of the HolidayPirates GmbH is Mr. Roman Maczkowsky.
-He can be contacted via: [email protected]
+HolidayPirates GmbH, Wallstraße 59, 10179 Berlin, Germany, is the data controller.
+The Data Protection Officer of HolidayPirates GmbH is Roman Maczkowsky.
+He can be contacted via [email protected]

-2. Which categories of personal data are being used?
+2. Which categories of personal data are being processed?

-4. For which purposes are my data being processed?
-What is the legal basis that the company bases this on?
+4. For which purposes is my data being processed?
+What is the legal basis?

 a.
 Art 6 para 1 b) GDPR

-Processing takes place for the provision of contractually guaranteed services like e.g. the fulfilment of a possible claim for the prize offered as part of the competition.
+Data is processed for the provision of contractually guaranteed services such as giving the prize to the winner of the competition.

-Legal basis is Art.
+The legal basis is Art.
 6 para.
 1 b) GDPR.
-Within the scope of contract fulfilment and performance we process the data that you provide to us upon formation of the contract or in the course of the contractual relationship.
-This includes in particular your master information (name, surname, date of birth, address, e-mail address).
+In order to execute and fulfill the competition contract, we will process the data that you provide us upon formation of the contract or in the course of the contractual relationship.
+In particular, this includes your personal data and contact information (first name, last name, date of birth, address, email address).

 b.
 Art.
 6 para 1 a) GDPR